The Brisket Stall: Understanding the Science Behind It!

 Collagen Phase Change

-Since the brisket stall also takes place round this temperature, many assumed that this phase change was to blame.
+Since the brisket stall also takes place around this temperature, many assumed that this phase change was to blame.
 The reigning theory was that collagen required energy to transform into gelatin.
-It was presumed that it was taking the smoker’s heat to activate this process.
+It was presumed that it was taking the smoker's heat to activate this process.

 Fat Rendering